Skip to main content

 Autoimmunity

-Diseases such as rheumatoid arthritis, multiple sclerosis, systemic lupus erythematosus, and type-1 diabetes occur when immune responses are directed at the body’s own cells and tissues.
-Learn More >
+Diseases such as rheumatoid arthritis, multiple sclerosis, systemic lupus erythematosus, and type-1 diabetes occur when immune responses are directed at the body’s cells and tissues.

 Immunology of Barrier Surfaces

 Barrier surfaces are the first to encounter pathogens and have unique immunological mechanisms to prevent infection.
-The lung, gut and skin form major physcial and immunological barriers to infection.
-Learn More >
+The lung, gut, and skin form major physical and immunological barriers to infection.

 Basic Immunologic Mechanisms